-Michelle’s current role at the Judiciary is to provide system support and management for the development and enhancement of the Attorney Information System (AIS).
+Michelle’s role at the Judiciary was to provide system support and management for the development and enhancement of the Attorney Information System (AIS).
 This system was developed to support a single attorney compliance cycle and enhance the practice of law in Maryland.

 2007-2017 - Senior Financial Systems Project Manager – Revenue Collection Systems (RCS)/Jury Management

 Michelle implemented the Maryland Judiciary – Jury Management System pilot in Cecil County providing a new set of streamlined business processes for the court and the public.
 This system was then selected and provided to other counties in Maryland.
 As a Senior Financial Systems Project Manager Michelle also implemented the cashiering and local accounting system replacement for all Circuit Courts and the District Court.
 This project provided Michelle with the opportunity to visit and deploy these systems and work with the Clerks at every Circuit Court and District Court location that accepts payments.
 She then worked to help implement the financial component of the new Maryland Electronic Court System (MDEC).

 Michelle provided Project Management support to the legacy software solutions used to track Circuit Court business activities to include the issuing of Business Licenses and Marriage Licenses.
 She interacted with other project teams and JIS personnel for system integration and implementation planning, provided reporting and oversight and managed the development of a set of replacement applications needed to support the Circuit Courts in Maryland.